idrees118/selective-ecg-signal-degradation/README.md

 38 of 39 intervals favored confidence.

-The remaining comparison — L + U under moderate amplitude clipping — crossed zero.
+The only exception was L + U under moderate amplitude clipping, where the interval crossed zero.

-Because these 39 intervals are statistically dependent and no multiplicity correction was applied, they are interpreted as condition-specific evidence, not as a single family-wise hypothesis test.
+Because the intervals are dependent and were not multiplicity-adjusted, they are interpreted as condition-specific evidence, not as a family-wise hypothesis test.

-An important negative result
+What the result means

-One of the most useful findings from this study is that:
+One of the most important observations is that detecting degradation is not the same as ranking errors.

-A reliability signal can respond strongly to corrupted inputs without becoming a better ranking signal for individual prediction errors.

-Model uncertainty (U) increased monotonically with corruption severity for all four degradation families.
+Model uncertainty increased consistently as corruption severity increased across all four corruption families.

-This shows that the uncertainty measure detects distributional or signal-quality deterioration at the cohort level.
+That means the uncertainty signal responded to degraded inputs at the group level.

-But its AURC results show that this does not automatically translate into better case-level error ranking than output confidence.
+However, its AURC remained worse than confidence.

+A score can recognize that a set of ECGs has become harder without being the best score for identifying which individual predictions are wrong.

+That distinction is the central result of this study.

 Repository structure

 selective-ecg-signal-degradation/
 │
-├── preprocessing/
-│   └── load_ptbxl.py
-│
-├── model/
-│   └── train.py
-│
+├── preprocessing/              # PTB-XL loading and split preparation ├── model/                      # ResNet1D training
-├── reliability_signals/
+├── reliability_signals/        # C, L, Q, U computation
-│   └── compute_all.py
-│
-├── corruption/
+├── corruption/                 # Controlled ECG degradation
-│   └── generate_all.py
-│
-├── evaluation/
+├── evaluation/                 # Risk-coverage and AURC
-│   └── aurc.py
-│
-├── statistics/
+├── statistics/                 # Patient-clustered bootstrap
-│   └── bootstrap_patient_clustered.py
-│
-├── results/
-│   └── Generated numerical results
+├── results/                    # Generated numerical outputs
-│
-├── figures/
-│   └── Generated manuscript figures
+├── figures/                    # Generated figures
-│
-├── tests/
+├── tests/                      # Automated checks
-│   └── Automated integrity and pipeline tests
-│
 ├── requirements.txt
 ├── LICENSE
 └── README.md

-The raw PTB-XL dataset is intentionally excluded from the repository.

-Reproducing the study
+Reproduce the study

 1. Clone the repository